 Science tends to distribute power more widely among us, and thus those who already have power are the natural enemies of science.
 Science also tends to cause change, and thus those who fear change are also the natural enemies of science.
-Therefore, those with power, such as Lenin, think of those who fear change as what would later be called “useful idiots”.
+Therefore, those with power, such as Lenin, have found natural allies in those “useful idiots” who fear change.

-Those with power, and those who are useful idiots, are thus allies – except that the useful idiots often don’t know with whom they are allied.
-Often, the useful idiots think they are working against those with power!
+Useful idiots don’t know with whom they are allied, and they often think they are working against those with power!
 Lenin was quite accurate to think of them as useful idiots.

-Those with power want us to believe that the work of an individual is the most scientific if he has the most degrees, the most awards, the most publication, the most advanced tools, the most fame, the most followers, the most agreement by other so-called scientists, and most importantly – because Anderson Cooper says so.
-These are all variations of the same logical fallacy known as an appeals to authority.
+Those with power want us to believe that the work of an individual is the most scientific if he has the most degrees, the most awards, the most publications, the most advanced tools, the most fame, the most followers, the most agreement by other so-called scientists, and most importantly—because the media say so.
+These are all variations of the same logical fallacy known as an appeal to authority.